MichaelAHood/readmissions-risk-scorer/README.md

 """
 ```

-We can register our `ADMISSIONS` dataframe as the table `admissions` -- enabling us to query it with `SQL`:
+We can register our `ADMISSIONS` dataframe as the table `admissions` -- enabling us to query it with SQL:
 ```python
 sqlContext.registerDataFrameAsTable(df_admissions, "admissions")
 threeRows = sqlContext.sql("SELECT * FROM admissions LIMIT 3")